Rambutan: Fruit

 The fruit is a round to oval single-seeded drupe, 3–6 cm long, rarely to 8 cm long and 3–4 cm broad, borne in a loose pendant cluster of ten to twenty fruits together.
-The leathery skin is reddish (rarely orange or yellow) and covered with fleshy pliable spines, hence the name, which means 'hairs'.
-The spines (also known as "spinterns") contribute to the transpiration of the fruit, which can affect the fruit's quality.
+The leathery skin is reddish (rarely orange or yellow) and covered with fleshy pliable spines, hence the name, which means 'hairy'.
+The spines (or "spinterns") allow the fruit to transpire water out into its surrounding environment; water loss can affect the fruit's quality.
+The seed is sometimes eaten, but is bitter and has narcotic properties.

-The fruit flesh, the aril, is translucent, whitish, or very pale pink, with a sweet, mildly acidic flavor reminiscent of grapes.

-The single seed is glossy brown, 1–1.3 cm, with a white basal scar.
-Soft and containing equal portions of saturated and unsaturated fats, the seed may be cooked and eaten, but is bitter and has narcotic properties.